actapia/simple_blast/README.md

 # simple_blast

-This is a library that provides a very basic wrapper around ncbi-blast+.
+This is a library that provides a (decreasingly) basic wrapper around ncbi-blast+.
 Currently, the library supports searches with `blastn` only, but I may expand the library to include wrappers for other BLAST executables if I need them.

 ## Requirements